Skip to content

 Scanty white/yellowish discharge associated with an oedematous ear canal is otitis external.

-Pain often builds up over a couple of days and is increased on moving the pinna or pressing on the tragus.
+Pain often builds up over a couple of days and is increased when the pinna is moved or the tragus is pressed.

 Increased risk with exposure to water e.g. recent holidays, swimming lessons.